 To Express Stress and Anxiety

 Some dogs are especially prone to anxiety and choose to express their feelings through marking.
 A new baby in the family, a new pet, a change in their environment, or a conflict with another family member are all possible triggers for a dog’s anxiety.
 Marking can sometimes stem from feelings of insecurity and can happen both outside and inside a home.
 If the issue has to do with another family member, the marking will most likely happen inside near objects that smell like the family member they’re having a problem with.
-American Kennel Club says,
+If the female is already spayed, then anxiety is probably the cause of the behavior.
+Addressing the anxiety should alleviate the urine-marking.

 If your dog marks due to anxiety while they’re outside on a walk, there could be something in their environment that makes them uncomfortable.
-Dr. Becker points out sending and receiving “pee mail” is a way for dog to communicate without coming in contact with each other.
+Sending and receiving “pee mail” is a way for dog to communicate without coming in contact with each other.
 An anxious dog might mark an area as a preemptive strategy to avoid potential conflict with another dog.

 Should You Be Concerned?